The galaxy of Coxeter groups: The galaxy of Coxeter groups

 \begin{remark}[{Dark matter\footnote{From \url{https://en.wikipedia.org/wiki/Dark_matter}, accessed November 24th 2022: ``\textit{Dark matter is called ``dark'' because it does not appear to interact with the electromagnetic field, [...] and is, therefore, difficult to detect.}''} in the galaxy, and isolated points}] Some information about Coxeter groups cannot be seen in the Coxeter galaxy.
 Recall that two edge-labeled graphs are isomorphic when there exists a bijective map from one vertex set to the other that preserves adjacency and labels.
 This implies: \begin{enumerate} \item Two distinct vertices in the Coxeter galaxy never correspond to Coxeter groups of the same Coxeter type.
-(In particular, an edge always corresponds to an (abstract) non-type preserving isomorphism between the underyling Coxeter groups.) \item Since any group automorphism $\alpha \in \Aut(W)$ preserves orders, it canonically induces a graph isomorphism between $\CCG{W,S}$ and $\CCG{W,\alpha(S)}$, so that the systems $(W,S)$ and $(W,\alpha(S))$ are represented by the same vertex in the Coxeter galaxy $\mc{G}$.
-(In particular, if a system $(W,S)$ is given representing the vertex $\CCGo$ in $\mc{G}$, we may replace $(W,S)$ by any of its conjugates $(W,S^w)$ for $w \in W$.) \end{enumerate} Thus, a Coxeter group is rigid (in the sense of \cite{BMMN}) if and only if it corresponds to an isolated point in the Coxeter galaxy. \end{remark}
+(In particular, an edge always corresponds to an (abstract) non-type preserving isomorphism between the underlying Coxeter groups.) \item Since any group automorphism $\alpha \in \Aut(W)$ preserves orders, it canonically induces a graph isomorphism between $\CCG{W,S}$ and $\CCG{W,\alpha(S)}$, so that the systems $(W,S)$ and $(W,\alpha(S))$ are represented by the same vertex in the Coxeter galaxy $\mc{G}$.
+(In particular, if a system $(W,S)$ is given representing the vertex $\CCGo$ in $\mc{G}$, we may replace $(W,S)$ by any of its conjugates $(W,S^w)$ for $w \in W$.) \end{enumerate} Thus, a Coxeter group is \emph{rigid} (in the sense of \cite{BMMN}) if and only if it corresponds to an isolated point in the Coxeter galaxy.
+While a full characterization of rigid Coxeter systems in terms of their diagrams is not known, the weaker notion of strong rigidity --- which takes into account only inner automorphisms --- is now completely understood by work of Howlett--M\"uhlherr--Nuida \cite{HowlettMuehlherrNuida}; see \cref{sec:rigiditynotions} for more on rigidity concepts. \end{remark}

 We will now organize the Coxeter galaxy into layers according to the number of vertices in the complete Coxeter graph.